Search a pile of scans like it's Google.

 The OCR runs on DocuPipe servers over an encrypted connection; the searching happens entirely in your browser against the returned text, so queries are never sent anywhere.
 Files are processed on SOC 2 and ISO 27001 certified, HIPAA compliant infrastructure and never used to train models.

-That is the product behind this page: DocuPipe ingests entire archives, OCRs and classifies every document, and extracts the fields you care about - so the next search is a database query, not a dig.
+Yes - DocuPipe ingests entire archives, OCRs and classifies every document, and extracts the fields you care about.

 Run it at scale

-DocuPipe ingests whole archives - boxes, network drives, records rooms - OCRs everything, classifies each document, and extracts the fields that matter into structured data your systems can query.
+DocuPipe ingests whole archives, OCRs and classifies everything, and extracts the fields into data your systems can query.

 SOC 2 certified · ISO 27001 · HIPAA compliant · Encrypted in transit and at rest · Never used to train models